 Though all banks are needed to conduct customer due diligence (CDD) checks, the NRA report discovered that criminals might be more attracted to the fast onboarding processes offered by challenger banks, particularly when establishing mule networks, as they seek to capitalize on looser controls for the benefit of money laundering activity.

-In light of the concerns identified in the NRA study, the FCA undertook an examination of financial crime controls at challenger banks using a sample of six retail challenger banks representing about 8 million clients.
+In light of the concerns identified in the NRA study, the Financial Conduct Authority undertook an examination of financial crime controls at challenger banks using a sample of six retail challenger banks representing about 8 million clients.

-The FCA's investigation focused on numerous significant topics, including:
+The investigation focused on numerous significant topics regarding FCA regulations, including: